Scroll Top

 The cost of sunbeds in Borsh is also around €10, providing excellent value for money.

-One of the biggest advantages of Borsh is the free parking.
+One of the biggest advantages in the area is the free parking.
 Unlike the more popular beaches where parking can add significantly to your expenses, Borsh offers plenty of free parking spots.
-This makes it an even more attractive option for travellers on a budget.

-Sara Alimehmeti
+• Sara Alimehmeti

 Sara embodies the definition of creativity in her role as a content creator on our team.
 As a native Albanian, she focuses on writing qualitative pieces, mostly well-researched articles and informative blog posts.
 She also plays a key role in creating engaging social media posts to build a like-minded community of Albanian lovers and keep them engaged.
 Her qualifications, among others, include a Reuters-accredited certificate in journalism, language certification, internship experience in Bucharest, and training in digital marketing.
 If Sara’s not on her desk creating content, you might find her reading a good book or penning her thoughts in her diary.